jinkawin/multithread-sorting/README.md

 ```

 ## Swap Bucket
-After file was read and converted into the 2-dimensions vector, each row of vector will be partitioned into buckets by considering iteration of each column.
-The first iteration, the last index of CUID will be considered for distributing into buckets.
-Also, for the second iteration, the second last index of CUID will be considered.
+After the file was read and converted into the two-dimensional vector, each row of the vector will be partitioned into buckets by considering the iteration of each column.
+The first iteration, the last index of CUID, will be regarded for distributing into buckets.
+Also, the second last index of CUID will be considered for the second iteration.

-A number of buckets will be considered by a number of threads which will equal to the number of cores.
-The first bucket will contain only nunber 0-9, and the others will equally contain 26/(number_of_bucket - 1).
+The number of buckets will be considered by the number of threads equal to the cores.
+The first bucket will contain only numbers 0-9, and the others will equally have 26/(number_of_bucket - 1).

 For example, if there are 4 cores, there will be 4 buckets:
 1. The first bucket contains `0-9`